Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 There are several types of web applications and their division criteria.
 From a purely business perspective, not all of them are relevant.
 Hence, this article will deal with the most popular and most commonly used for business purposes.

 As the name suggests, the interaction between the user and the application takes place on a single page.
-The entire content (information and functionalities) is located in a single space, which definitely facilitates and accelerates its use.
+The entire content (information and functionalities) is located in a single space, facilitating and accelerating its use.

-In Single-Page Applications, the presentation layer is generated entirely on the customer's side (user's web browser).
-You don't need to refresh or reload the application.
-The content is downloaded dynamically.
+In single-page applications, the presentation layer is generated entirely on the customer's side (the user's web browser).
+You don't need to refresh or reload the application; the content is downloaded dynamically.

-Single-Page Applications owe their speed to executing the interface control logic not on a server but in a browser.
-It is mainly enabled by the computing power of modern devices.
+Single-page applications owe their speed to executing the interface control logic not on a server but in a browser.
+The computing power of modern devices enables this.

-Application uploads and downloads only the necessary data to the server via API.
+The application uploads and downloads only the necessary data to the server via API.
 Due to asynchronous communication (sending multiple queries simultaneously in the background), such applications are high-speed and highly interactive.
-Single-Page Applications are also characterized by lower resource consumption.
+Single-page applications are also characterized by lower resource consumption.

 SPAs owe their popularity to many advantages and a few downsides.